cg-tuwien/ppsurf/README.md

 python full_run_pps.py
 ```

 Training takes about 5 hours on 4 A40 GPUs.
+By default, training will use all available GPUs and CPUs.
 Reconstructing one object takes about 1 minute on a single A40.
 The test sets have almost 1000 objects in total.

 Logging during training with Tensorboard is enabled by default.